pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 General Rules
 =============

-The following rules apply to all alpha, beta and rc phases.
+The following rules apply to all alpha, beta, rc and final phases.

 #. `New package inclusion process`_
 #. `New feature inclusion process`_
 #.
 Bug fix inclusion process:

     #.
 Before a `freeze time`_ all updates are done on devel and testing source repositories without any approval but a bug report MUST exist:
         #.
-If it is a security related bug, it must already have a bug record reported on `Security product`_ with the related release specified.
+If it is a security related bug, it must have a bug reported on `Security product`_ with the related release specified
         #.
 If bug is already reported, it should be triaged by developer or by other triager following the `bug triage`_ checklist
         #.
 If not, the developer reports a new bug following the `bug triage`_ checklist
         #.
 If a developer starts to deal with the bug and to implement, the developer changes the bug status to **ASSIGNED**.